Blog Image

-• Published on: Jan 19, 2026
+Published on Jan 19, 2026 • By Secondmedic Expert

-Health Effects Of Constant Phone Usage: How Excessive Screen Time Impacts The Body And Mind
+Health Effects of Constant Phone Usage: How Excessive Screen Time Impacts the Body and Mind

 Smartphones have become an essential part of modern life.
 From communication and work to entertainment and navigation, mobile phones are constantly within reach.
 However, this convenience comes with a cost.
 The health effects of constant phone usage are increasingly recognised by medical experts as a growing public health concern.